AdaptRetail/video-template/README.md

 > All dependencies must be [installed](#install) before you can start using the template.

 This template is using `npm`, `Sass` and `Webpack` to build your files and containing [some extra helpers](#dependencies) to make things easier for you.

+> This project is heavily dependent on [GreenSock animation framework](https://greensock.com/gsap).
+> Make sure you understand the basic of GSAP before starting to use this template.

 <a name="npm-run-watch"></a>
 ### Local development